 Taking your family away on vacation is one of the most enjoyable parts of being a parent.
 It’s a chance to really spend some quality time together doing things that you’ll remember happily for decades to come.
-Every vacation costs money, but if you budget carefully you can avoid getting into trouble and, when it’s over, you can return home feeling refreshed without extra payments to worry about.
+Every family vacations costs money, but if you budget carefully you can avoid getting into trouble and, when it’s over, you can return home feeling refreshed without extra payments to worry about.

 Tips for Budgeting for Family Vacations